 Your business’ objectives matter the most.
 For that reason, your niche-oriented demands ought to be coupled up with the most appropriate and productive content management system, so to speak.

 When used in online retailing, the CMS will be used to manage the product catalogue of a store.
-WordPress is the most popular CMS in use on the web, but there are others such as Drupal, Joomla, and even Magento, which is great for ecommerce businesses.
+WordPress is the most popular CMS in use on the web, but there are others such as Drupal, Joomla, and even Magento and Shopify, which is great for ecommerce businesses.

 A content management system will organize and store files, and provide access to their data that is version controlled.
 There are many different content management systems, some being relatively simple and others being complex and powerful.
 Usually included in a content management system are the features of format management, web-based publishing, indexing, revision control, search, and retrieval.